Selous Game Reserve: Description

-Most of the reserve remains set aside for game hunting through a number of privately leased hunting concessions, but a section of the northern park along the Rufiji River has been designated a photographic zone and is a popular tourist destination.
-There are several high end lodges and camps mainly situated along the river and lake systems in this area.
-Rather difficult road access means most visitors arrive by small aircraft from Dar es Salaam, though train access is also possible.
-Walking safaris are permitted in the Selous, and boat trips on the Rufiji are a popular activity.
+Most of the reserve remains set aside for game hunting solely through a number of privately leased hunting outfitters, but a section of the northern park along the Rufiji River has been designated a strict photographic wildlife zone and is a more popular tourist area.
+There are several high-end lodges and camps for visitors situated along the river and lake systems; somewhat difficult to access by road, most visitors arrive by small aircraft from Dar es Salaam, though train and car arrival is also possible.
+Walking safaris are offered in the Selous (something not every park allows), and boat trips on the Rufiji are another popular activity.